strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

   - a list of entries, as an array of objects
   - a custom response

-- `meta`(object): information about pagination, publication state, available locales, etc.
+- `meta` (object): information about pagination, publication state, available locales, etc.

 - `error` (object, _optional_): information about any [error](/developer-docs/latest/developer-resources/error-handling.md) thrown by the request

 ### Get entries

-Returns entries matching the query filters (see [parameters](#api-parameters) documentation).
+Returns entries matching the query filters (see [API parameters](/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.md) documentation).

 :::: api-call